swiftech/SWState/README.md

 stateMachine.post(id, STATE_LOCKED);
 ```

-> The parameter `id` of `start()` or `post()` identifies
+> The parameter `id` of `start()` or `post()` identifies the object that using this state machine, which means different ids have their own state.

 # Advanced

-The `StateMachine` stores states in memory by default, if you want to store states into other storage like database or nosql,
+The `StateMachine` stores states in memory by default, if you want to store states into other storages like database or nosql,
 there are 2 ways to get this done, implement a `StateProvide` or use `StateTransition` directly.

 Example:
-Assume that we have a simplified online shopping order processing with some order states, just like the diagram shows:
+Assume that we have a simplified online shopping order processing with some order states, as the diagram shows:

 ![](docs/state_machine2.png)